1. Climate-change effects on plants and pollinators

 Climate change constitutes a vast, uncontrolled experiment with the world’s ecosystems.
 Warming is changing the timing (phenology) of flowering and insect activity, reducing snowpack in high-altitude and high-latitude regions, and intensifying summer droughts.
 We still don’t know much about the consequences of these changes for plant and pollinator populations.

 In the past, I have studied the possibility that climate change might disrupt temporal synchrony between plants and pollinating insects (Forrest & Thomson 2010, Am.
 J. Bot.; Forrest & Thomson 2011, Ecol.
 Monogr.; see also my 2015 Oikos Forum/review piece on this topic).
-MSc student Gabriel Gauthier will use our lab’s long(ish)-term observations of solitary bee populations to evaluate the extent to which variation in synchrony matters for bee reproduction.
+Former MSc student Gabriel Gauthier used our lab’s long(ish)-term observations of solitary bee populations to evaluate the extent to which variation in synchrony matters for bee reproduction (manuscript in preparation).
 My lab has also been investigating the consequences of warmer summers (see Forrest & Chisholm 2017, Ecology) for bee survival and fitness, and the potential for solitary bee populations to shift their ranges upward or poleward as the warming climate requires.
 This work is funded primarily by NSERC, with help from RMBL.

 Cavity-nesting solitary bees (mainly in the family Megachilidae) are my preferred study system for this work.
 They are important pollinators of wildflowers and certain crops, and—conveniently—they are willing to nest in artificial structures (“trap-nests“) that allow standardization, monitoring, and experimental manipulation.
 Trap-nests consist of holes drilled in wood and lined with translucent, removable straws that let a researcher monitor nesting progress.
 To learn how to build a trap-nest, visit the USDA Bee Lab’s How to Build a Nesting Block site.